openhab/openhab-docs/ui/mainui.md

 Web audio sinks can be used for example on wall-mounted tablets to make announcements using a [text-to-speech (TTS) engine]({{base}}/configuration/multimedia.html#text-to-speech) and play notification or alarm sounds.

-For more information about audio sinks, please refer to the [multimedia configuration docs]({{base}}/configuration/multimedia.html#audio-playback).
+For more information about audio sinks as well as audio and voice actions, please refer to the [multimedia configuration docs]({{base}}/configuration/multimedia.html), where you will also find examples including UI-based rules and Blockly.

 ## UI Command Item

 Main UI can be controlled from the openHAB server by setting up a so-called UI command Item.

 Similarly to web audio support, this is a setting specific to your local browser environment, so you have to define the UI command Item for each client, which also allows you to different UI command Items for different clients.
-To setup an Item as the UI command Item on your device, open the **Help & About** page from the menu and select an Item for **Listen for UI command to**.
+To setup an Item as the UI command Item on your device, first create a particular Item of type `String`, then open the **Help & About** page from the menu and select an Item for the **Listen for UI command to** option.

 The command Item has to be a `String` Item.
 The UI is listening for commands to that Item, and if an Item command is a valid command string, the UI executes the given command.